Sparronator9999/YAMDCC/README.md

 > [!IMPORTANT]
 > Windows has recently begun flagging WinRing0 (the driver YAMDCC uses for EC access) as malware.
 See [this discussion](https://github.com/Sparronator9999/YAMDCC/discussions/67) for more information.
+>
+> This is planned to be fixed in v2.0 of YAMDCC by removing the need for WinRing0.

 <details><summary>Table of contents <i>(click to expand</i>)</summary>